github/opensource.guide/_articles/best-practices.md

 If you want to get a little more advanced, style guides and linters can standardize project contributions and make them easier to review and accept.
 However, if your standards are too complicated, they can increase the barriers to contribution, so make sure you're only adding enough rules to make everyone's lives easier.

-> There’s a fine line between using labels well and overusing them.
-When there’s too many or the system is too complex, people will just ignore them. - @pazdera, ["How to use Github issues to attract new contributors"](http://radek.io/2015/08/24/github-issues/)
+> There's a fine line between using labels well and overusing them.
+When there's too many or the system is too complex, people will just ignore them. - @pazdera, ["How to use Github issues to attract new contributors"](http://radek.io/2015/08/24/github-issues/)

 If you're not sure which tools to use, sometimes it helps to look at what other popular projects do, especially those in your ecosystem.
 For example, what does the contribution process look like for other Node modules?
 Using similar tools and approaches will also make your process more familiar to potential contributors.

-## It’s okay to hit pause
+## It's okay to hit pause

 Open source work once brought you joy.
 Maybe now it's starting to make you feel avoidant or guilty.
 Perhaps you're feeling overwhelmed or a growing sense of dread when you think about your projects.
 And meanwhile, the issues and pull requests pile up.

 Burnout is a real and pervasive issue in open source work, especially among maintainers.
 As a maintainer, your happiness is a non-negotiable requirement for the survival of any open source project.

 Although it should go without saying, take a break!
-You shouldn’t have to wait until you feel burned out to take a vacation.
+You shouldn't have to wait until you feel burned out to take a vacation.
 Just like any other type of work, taking regular breaks will keep you refreshed, happy, and excited about your work.
-For example, @brettcannon, a Python core developer, decided to take [a month-long vacation]((http://www.snarky.ca/why-i-took-october-off-from-oss-volunteering)) after 14 years of volunteer OSS work.
+For example, @brettcannon, a Python core developer, decided to take [a month-long vacation](http://www.snarky.ca/why-i-took-october-off-from-oss-volunteering) after 14 years of volunteer OSS work.

 Sometimes, it can be hard to take a break from open source work when it feels like everybody needs you.
 People may even try to make you feel guilty for stepping away.